March 12, 2026 (1mo ago)

 So what's the middle ground between shell scripts and Kubernetes?

 Docker Swarm ships with every Docker installation and takes about 30 seconds to initialize.
-Gartner reported that Docker Swarm's market share among container orchestrators dropped below 5% by 2024 (Gartner Container Orchestration Market Guide, 2024), but that doesn't mean it's useless -- it means the industry overcorrected toward Kubernetes.
+According to the Gartner Container Orchestration Market Guide, Docker Swarm's market share among container orchestrators dropped below 5%, but that doesn't mean it's useless -- it means the industry overcorrected toward Kubernetes.

 It really is this easy: